mathieuprog/solid-compose/README.md

 });
 ```

-You may then add the `ColorSchemeStylesheet` component to your app which will pick the right stylesheet according to the current color scheme.
+You may then add the `ColorSchemeStylesheet` component in your app which will pick the right stylesheet according to the current color scheme.

 ```typescript
 import { ColorSchemeStylesheet } from 'solid-compose';